 What’s the best way to see whales in Kaikōura?

 We often get asked this for our tours that explore the South Island, but it really depends on personal preference.
-You can choose to take a whale watching cruise where you get to feel the sea spray and may or may not snap a shot of a whale tail.
-Or, you can take a scenic flight where you’ll get the full picture of just how magnificent these creatures are in their natural habitat – and won’t have to worry about losing your camera overboard as you get that epic shot for your Instagram feed!
+Two popular Kaikōura whale watching tours to choose from are the whale watching cruise where you get to feel the sea spray and may or may not snap a shot of a whale tail.
+Or, you can take a scenic flight where you’ll get the full picture of just how magnificent these creatures are in their natural habitat – and won’t have to worry about losing your camera overboard as you get that epic shot for Instagram feed!
 Remember that you’re 95% certain of seeing a sperm whale either way, as they are the resident locals.
 Sometimes, if you’re lucky, their humpback whale and orca friends can be seen, too!

 Swim with dolphins and see the seals!